 - 5.5.1.
 All surveys should be undertaken on what is considered a "peak day" of activity, unless otherwise specified by the organisation commissioning the surveys, and this should be clearly displayed on the specification (for example "Typical weekday (Monday-Friday)", "Friday or Saturday", etc. Public and school holidays must always be avoided, apart from specific land use categories such as play centres, leisure parks, holiday accommodation and cinemas, where surveys on such days would be acceptable. - 5.5.2.
-Also, it is important that appropriate survey commencement and end times are clearly shown.
-All surveys should commence an hour before a site is opened (the exceptions being sites with 24-hour activity taking place), and should end an hour after a site closes, with all peak activity at the site covered.
+It is important that appropriate survey start and end times are clearly shown.
+All surveys should commence an hour before a site is opened (the exceptions being sites with 24-hour activity taking place) and should end an hour after a site closes (with the exception described in 5.5.4), with all peak activity at the site covered.
 Generally, a 12-hour count is usually enough, although durations can vary from around 8 hours up to 16 hours or even more, depending on individual site circumstances.

-5.5.3.
+- 5.5.3.
 Examples of appropriate survey durations might be 0700-1900 for employment (0500-2100 for industrial estates), school and residential developments (apart from residential surveys in Greater London where we recommend an end time of 2100), 0700-2200 for colleges, 0700-2200 for food superstores (apart from Sundays), 1000-2400 for pub/restaurants, 1000-2400 at leisure parks (cinema with nightclub, bowling, etc.), and so on.
 Some quick and simple research will ensure that a survey duration does not miss out on any important peak activity at a site.
-TRICS does not want to issue strict guidance on survey days and durations, with survey organisers needing to apply common sense and decide these times relevant to individual site circumstances.
+TRICS does not want to issue strict guidance on survey days and durations, with survey organisers needing to apply common sense and decide these times relevant to individual site circumstances. - 5.5.4.
+A TRICS survey must start and end on the same calendar day, as surveys starting and ending on different days would be incompatible with how the TRICS trip rate filtering process operates.
+If a 24-hour survey is required it must start at 0000 and end at 2400 on the same day.
+If a site's closing time is after 2400 then the survey must end at 2400 in all cases.